Wheeler Holly Preserve

 Provide Housing for Staff/Caretaker

-Barnstable Land Trust intends to maintain the house and rent it to staff who can serve as property caretakers in return for below-market rent.
+Barnstable Land Trust will maintain the house and rent it to staff who can serve as property caretakers in return for below-market rent.

 Rachel Jones